— We take our content seriously. This article was written by a real person at BREL.

 3 – The Seller and their agent want to keep the attempted sale off MLS in case it doesn’t sell.
 When something is listed on the MLS, there’s always a record of it and it tells a story to future buyers.
 We sometimes see exclusive listings when a Seller is testing a price (usually a lot higher than what the comparables indicate the home is worth), when the Sellers have just bought the property and want to re-sell it right away or when the market is slow.

 4 – The Seller and the agent want to pre-market a home while it’s getting ready for sale.
 Having a signed exclusive listing agreement allows the listing agent to pre-market a home online and with a Coming-Soon sign.
 It’s an opportunity to let Buyers know that a house is coming up for sale even though it isn’t ready to be shown yet.
+Important: as of January 1, 2024, homes must be listed on the MLS within 3 days of public marketing.

 5 – The Seller wants to restrict showing access.
 When a property is listed on the MLS, it must be available to be shown to prospective Buyers.
 Sellers who want to restrict access (for example, until renovations are complete, while they are away on vacation or while someone in the home is sick) can still have their property ‘for sale’ without daily visits from would-be Buyers.